ionvision/ionvision.github.io.bk/notes/computer-vision-reading-list.md

 - [Machine Learning: a Probabilistic Perspective](http://www.cs.ubc.ca/~murphyk/MLbook/), by Kevin Patrick Murphy.

-> Much suitable for beginners than PRML from Prof. Bishop.
+> More suitable for beginners than PRML from Prof. Bishop.
 It also provides all the [Matlab implementations](https://github.com/probml/pmtk3) from which you will benifit a lot.

 - [Machine Learning in Action](http://www.manning.com/pharrington/), Peter Harrington.